The Red Mulberry tree, Morus rubra, is a fruit-bearing tree that is not only lovely, but useful to both humans and wildlife.

-Your Mulberry has a rounded crown and grows to about 50 feet.
+Your Red Mulberry tree has a rounded crown and grows to about 50 feet.
 The 5 inch oblong, toothed dark green leaves are particularly interesting because each tree can have several different shaped leaves.

 When fall approaches, the leaves turn a lively yellow to brighten your yard.